West Frisian language: Status

 In 1951, Frisian language activists, protesting at the exclusive use of Dutch in the courts, caused a riot in Leeuwarden.
 The resulting inquiry led to the establishment of a committee of inquiry.
 This committee recommended that the Frisian language should receive legal status as a minority language.
 Subsequently, the Use of Frisian in Legal Transactions Act of 11 May 1956 was passed, which provided for the use of Frisian in transactions with the courts.

 Since 1956, West Frisian has an official status along with and equal to Dutch in the province of Friesland.
 It is used in many domains of Frisian society, among which are education, legislation, and administration.
 In 2010, some sixty public transportation ticket machines in Friesland and Groningen added a West Frisian-language option.

 Although in the courts of law the Dutch language is still mainly used, in the province of Friesland, Frisians have the right to give evidence in their own language.
 Also, they can take the oath in Frisian in courts anywhere in the Netherlands.

 Primary education in Friesland was made bilingual in 1956, which means West Frisian can be used as a teaching medium.
 In the same year, West Frisian became an official school subject, having been introduced to primary education as an optional extra in 1937.
 It was not until 1980, however, that West Frisian had the status of a required subject in primary schools, and not until 1993 that it was given the same position in secondary education.

 In 1997, the province of Friesland officially changed its name from the Dutch form Friesland to the West Frisian Fryslân.
 So far 4 out of 18 municipalities (Dantumadiel, De Fryske Marren, Noardeast-Fryslân, Súdwest-Fryslân) have changed their official geographical names from Dutch to West Frisian.
 Some other municipalities, like Heerenveen and the 11 towns, use two names (both Dutch and West Frisian) or only a West Frisian name.

 Within ISO 639 West Frisian falls under the codes fy and fry, which were assigned to the collective Frisian languages.

-Relations with Dutch and English
+Classification

 With Dutch

 The mutual intelligibility in reading between Dutch and Frisian is poor.
 A cloze test in 2005 revealed native Dutch speakers understood 31.9% of a West Frisian newspaper, 66.4% of an Afrikaans newspaper and 97.1% of a Dutch newspaper.
-However, the same test also revealed that native Dutch speakers understood 63.9% of a spoken Frisian text, 59.4% of a spoken Afrikaans text and 89.4% of a spoken Dutch text, read aloud by native speakers of the respective languages.
+The same test revealed that native Dutch speakers understood 63.9% of a spoken Frisian text, 59.4% of a spoken Afrikaans text and 89.4% of a spoken Dutch text, read aloud by native speakers of the respective languages.